drhirn/fhem-rhasspy/README.md

 FHEM-rhasspy evaluates parts of the MQTT traffic, converts these JSON-messages to commands and also sends messages to Rhasspy to e.g. provide responses on commands as TextToSpeech.

 FHEM-rhasspy uses the 00_MQTT2_CLIENT.pm module to receive and send these messages.
 Therefore it is necessary to define an MQTT2_CLIENT device in FHEM before using FHEM-rhasspy.

+## About this repository

+This repository contains all files to set up a complete installation to test Rhasspy and FHEM with Docker under Windows using the Windows Subsystem for Linux (WSL).\

 ## Installation of FHEM-rhasspy
 - Update FHEM